6 Necessary steps for effective prioritizing

 1. Combine all tasks into one master to-do list

 Are you the kind of person who has a beautifully organized planner, or do you prefer sticking post-it notes all over the place?
 Either way, you’re not alone!
 We all have our own style of keeping track of to-do lists.
 For the purposes of whittling down your priority list, we recommend gathering all of your personal and professional tasks and putting them in the same spot.
-One of our favorite features in the Traction® Tools software is the To-Do list, which is specifically designed to help you stay on top of everything that needs to get done without any clutter.
+One of our favorite features in the Bloom Growth software is the to-Do list, which is specifically designed to help you stay on top of everything that needs to get done without any clutter.

 2. Determine each task’s deadline